medavox/tuki-nuwa/text/for-linguists/grammar concepts rundown.md

 transitivity is more up for debate: it may not be a sophisticated enough system for desrcibing what is actually going on with language.

-Pinker suggests in thr language instinct that each verb is listed in the mental dictionary as needing a specific set of arguments, each with a type (such as noun phrase, preposition-phrase).
+In **The Language Instinct**, Pinker suggests that each verb is listed in the mental dictionary as needing a specific set of arguments, each with a type (such as noun phrase, preposition-phrase).

 valency